dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. If you try to legislate against everything, eventually you have nothing.
    1. Fintech innovation as a catalyst that sparks regulatory change?
    1. Money is being rewritten into code.
+   1. Free?
+There is a big problem with Free.
+Value needs to come from some
    1. The value of bitcoin is really predicated on its being a useful means of transactions.
 If you take that away, all you are left with is a bubble asset.
    1. A nest egg abroad
    1. A crash is a natural part of any market cycle.